PaulSteller/IGN_ratings/README.md

 # IGN_ratings
-An analysis of a dataset of IGN video game rating scores, uploaded by a reddit user.
+An analysis of a dataset containing IGN video game rating scores, uploaded by a reddit user.
+The full dataset can be found at https://www.reddit.com/r/datasets/comments/2awdgx/i_made_this_dataset_of_all_of_igns_game_reviews/.
+In this exploration, I visually summarize the data and make it easier to analyze certain aspects of the data (for instance, by organizing different developers into groups and defin